nunolopes/dri-workshop-ld/README.md

 On 25 Oct 2012 we hold a [skills workshop](http://dri.ie/skills-workshops "Skills Workshops | Digital Repository Ireland") on 'Linked Data in the Digital Humanities', part of the 'Realising the Opportunities of Digital Humanities' event, organised by the Digital Repository Ireland ([DRI](http://dri.ie/)), Royal Irish Academy in Dublin.

 ## Purpose
 This little Web application, developed by [Nuno](http://www.dri.ie/nuno-lopes) and [Michael](http://www.dri.ie/michael-hausenblas), demonstrates the power of Linked Data.
 It is driven by Linked Data we generated ourselves (well, actually [Anna](http://www.deri.ie/about/team/member/anna_dabrowska/) did the heavy lifting) and is served from a dedicated [SPARQL endpoint](http://dydra.com/mhausenblas/realising-opportunities-digital-humanities/sparql).
+The Linked Data we used was generated from the data available in a [Google Spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0Alwfpys1YRkcdDJtN0tMZDBtSGJJUFlxMjlNdTZtNGc#gid=0) and the transformation of this data into RDF is presented in [this screencast](http://www.youtube.com/watch?v=1irwjiUOh_4).

 ## Installation and Usage